ankeetmaini/collaborative-text-editor/README.md

 This is a post which helps and guides you __step-by-step__ to create an awesome, tweet-worthy *Online Collaboration Text Editor*

+Try [Collaborative Text Editor](https://collaborative-text-editor.herokuapp.com).
+Once you open a unique URL will be generated which you can share with your friends and Whoaaaaa!
+Collaborate away!

 ## Let's add the skeleton

 - Create a super simple `index.html` and add a header and a div for our doc!